datocms/middleman-dato/README.md

 If a Item Type has a String field with Title appeareance, than the item responds to `.slug`, returning a slugified version of the title itself (or the item identifier, if the title is empty).

-You can use this helper within Middleman `config.rb`, as well as within your views:
+You can use these methods in the Middleman `config.rb` file, as well as within your views:

 ```ruby
 <% dato.articles.each do |article| %>